United States Bullion Depository

 During World War II the signed original Constitution of the United States, Declaration of Independence, Articles of Confederation, Lincoln's Second Inaugural Address and drafts of Lincoln's Gettysburg Address were stored in its vault for protection, as was a Gutenberg Bible and an exemplified copy of Magna Carta.
 After the war, the depository held the Crown of St. Stephen as well as stockpiles of opium and morphine.
-Today it is known to hold ten 1933 Double Eagle gold coins, a 1974-D aluminum penny, and twelve gold (22-karat) Sacagawea dollar coins that flew on the Space Shuttle Columbia, specifically STS-93 in 1999.
+Today it is known to hold ten 1933 Double Eagle gold coins, a 1974-D aluminum cent, and twelve gold (22-karat) Sacagawea dollar coins that flew on the Space Shuttle Columbia, specifically STS-93 in 1999.

 The depository is a secure facility.
 Between its fenced perimeter and granite-lined concrete structure lie rings of razor wire.
 The grounds are monitored by high-resolution night vision video cameras and microphones.
 The subterranean vault is made of steel plates, I-beams and cylinders encased in concrete.
 Its torch-and-drill resistant door is 21 inch thick and weighs 20 ST. The vault door is set on a 100-hour time lock, and can only be opened by members of the depository staff who must dial separate combinations.
 Visitors are not allowed inside.
-It is so secure that the term "as safe as Fort Knox" has become a cliché for safety and security.
+It is so secure that the phrase "as safe as Fort Knox" has become a cliché for safety and security.